jadc/notes/chem/20ib/unit1.md

 For instance, if this carbon and hydrogen were in a molecule, the molecule would be polar in the left direction.
 $\textrm{C} \longleftarrow \textrm{H}$

-However, the polar bond's push/effects can be ~~cancelled~~ by another polar bond's with the exact same electronegativity's ~~push in the opposing direction~~.
+However, the polar bond's push/effects can be ~~cancelled~~ by another polar bond's (with the exact same electronegativity) ~~push in the opposing direction~~.
 $\textrm{H} \longrightarrow \textrm{C} \longleftarrow \textrm{H}$
 This molecule has polar bonds, but the molecule is non-polar as it does not get pushed in any direction.

 Lastly, the higher the electornegativity, the more polar something is.
 If a polar bond is opposed by another polar bond, but that bond has a ~~lower electronegativity~~, then the molecule still moves in a direction and is ~~still polar~~.
 $\textrm{N} \longleftarrow \textrm{C} \longrightarrow \textrm{O}$
-In this example, oxygen has a highe electronegativity than nitrogen, so the molecule is still polar towards the right.
+In this example, oxygen has a higher electronegativity than nitrogen, so the molecule is still polar towards the right.

 ## Polar Molecules
 A molecule is polar if...